David Lefkowitz

-David Lefkowitz (April 11, 1875 – June 5, 1955), a rabbi, led Temple Emanu-El in Dallas, Texas from 1920 to 1949, after having worked at Temple Israel in Dayton, Ohio.
-He opposed the rise of the Ku Klux Klan, which had been revived in 1915; it was strongly opposed to immigrants who were Jews and Catholics from eastern and southern Europe.
+David Lefkowitz (April 11, 1875 – June 5, 1955) was a rabbi who led Temple Emanu-El in Dallas, Texas from 1920 to 1949, after having worked at Temple Israel in Dayton, Ohio.
+He opposed the rise of the Ku Klux Klan, which had been revived in 1915; it was strongly opposed to immigrants from eastern and southern Europe who were Jews and Catholics.
 He was a Founding Executive Committee Member of the Dayton Branch of the National Association for the Advancement of Colored People (NAACP).

 He and his wife Sadie Braham (July 21, 1879 – February 21, 1955) bequeathed their collection to the Perkins School of Theology, which houses the "Sadie and David Lefkowitz Collection of Judaica".
 Sadie Lefkowitz was also active in the National Association of Temple Sisterhoods.
 A Mason, Rabbi Lefkowitz continued to attend meetings knowing that Klansmen were present.
-He discussed incidents of violence to convince other members that the Klan was inhibiting progress of their booming city.
+He discussed incidents of violence to convince other members that the Klan was inhibiting the progress of their booming city.

 Early life and education

-David Lefkowitz was born on 11 April 1875 in Prešov then known as Eperies, Hungary in the Austro-Hungarian Empire.
-Together with his widowed mother Lena and three brothers, he immigrated as a child, arriving on 31 May 1882 in New York City in the United States.
+David Lefkowitz was born on 11 April 1875 in Prešov, then known as Eperies, Hungary, in the Austro-Hungarian Empire.
+Together with his widowed mother, Lena, and three brothers, he immigrated as a child, arriving on 31 May 1882 in New York City in the United States.
 Because his mother was struggling financially, she placed David and one of his brothers in the Hebrew Orphan Asylum for care.
-There they learned English, started school and grew up.
+There they learned English, started school, and grew up.

 Lefkowitz graduated from City College of New York in 1894.
-He completed graduate studies at University of Cincinnati in 1899, and was ordained at Hebrew Union College in the same city in 1900.
+He completed graduate studies at University of Cincinnati in 1899 and was ordained at Hebrew Union College in the same city in 1900.

 Marriage and family

-After getting a permanent position as rabbi, in 1901 Lefkowitz married Sadie Braham of Cincinnati, Ohio, a daughter of immigrants Lewis M. Braham and Helen Phillips of London, England.
-They had four children together: Lewis, Harry, Helen and David Jr.
+After getting a permanent position as rabbi, in 1901, Lefkowitz married Sadie Braham of Cincinnati, Ohio, a daughter of immigrants Lewis M. Braham and Helen Phillips of London, England.
+They had four children together: Lewis, Harry, Helen, and David Jr.

 David Jr. also became a rabbi.
-Later he was assistant to his father at Temple Emanu-El in Dallas from 1937 to 1940, before becoming the rabbi of B'nai Zion Congregation in Shreveport, Louisiana.
+Later, he was assistant to his father at Temple Emanu-El in Dallas from 1937 to 1940, before becoming the rabbi of B'nai Zion Congregation in Shreveport, Louisiana.